hetida/hetida-designer/docs/adapter_system/local_file_adapter.md

 ```

 If you have not changed anything else in your setup you may just leave this as is.
+### Configuring generic sinks
+By default a generic sink for ANY type outputs is offered at each subdirectory of the configured local directories, allowing to write to generically named .pkl files.
+You can turn this off via setting the environment variable `RUNTIME_LOCAL_FILE_ADAPTER_GENERIC_ANY_SINKS` to `false`.

+When used these generic sinks create files with name consisiting of timestamp at writing time and the job_id of the execution job.

 ## Usage